-Your facility’s required volumes of clean utilities make a difference.
+- Your facility’s required volumes of clean utilities make a difference.
 When there’s only a small need for USP, you can couple a vapor compression unit with minimal pretreatment and use the WFI for both applications.
 If you have a small pure steam requirement, multi-effect can be more advantageous.
 It’s capable of being tapped for pure steam.

 Relative humidity is a fickle issue in your cleanroom.
 Both outdoor and indoor factors affect it.
 Too much humidity will increase particulates and provide a breeding ground for biological contaminants.
 Too little humidity creates electrostatic discharge.
 Both instances can cause serious damage to your product and environment.